telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 ## Context availability subscriptions

 Note that context availability subscriptions and notifications are not included in NGSIv2.
-They have been intentionally left out due to it is a feature in NGSIv1 that is rarely used and doesn't worth the effort of being included in NGSIv2.
+They have been intentionally left out due to it is a feature in NGSIv1 that is rarely used and it isn't worth the effort to include it in NGSIv2

 [Top](#top)